modalitysystems/modalitysoftware-docs/twa/QA/Teamwork-Analytics-Data-Tests.md

 >NOTE: This query returns two result sets, one a summary, and the other a list of members

-## Comparison Test 05 - User number of ownerships and memberships spot check
+## Comparison Test 05 - User number of ownerships and memberships spot check PowerShell

 Pick a user or users and run the PowerShell